eunomia-bpf/eunomia.dev/docs/miscellaneous/linux-plumbers-talk.md

 With bpftime, these eBPF programs live and run in userspace, bypassing the kernel.
 They are loaded and managed by a userspace library, leveraging a syscall interface provided by bpftime, which still goes through a verification process.
 The difference here is the final execution location.
 Instead of running within the kernel, bpftime allows these programs to execute in userspace, interacting with target processes through uprobes or tracepoints, and even attaching to sockets or kprobes as needed.
 This provides a layer of isolation and security, as it limits the potential impact of the eBPF program to the userspace environment only.

 The visualization we see in these slides [referring to slides 14 and 15] clarifies the journey an eBPF program takes when run in userspace via bpftime.

 It moves from source code through the toolchain, and then within the userspace, it's managed by bpftime components, which handle the verification and JIT compilation.
 Ultimately, the program can observe and interact with target processes, all within the safety and confines of userspace.

 This contrast highlights bpftime's unique approach, offering the power and versatility of eBPF with the added benefits of userspace execution, such as increased safety and flexibility.
 By running in userspace, bpftime opens the door for eBPF's use in environments where modifying the kernel is not possible or desirable.

-In summary, bpftime's Mode 1 exemplifies a significant advancement, providing the tools for developers to harness the power of eBPF in userspace with ease and confidence

 ## How it works: injection

 "Moving on, let's talk about how bpftime takes the concept of eBPF and applies it in a practical, user-friendly manner through the process of injection.
 Injection here simply means how we insert, or 'inject', the bpftime capabilities into the programs we want to monitor or manipulate.

 bpftime simplifies this process by supporting two types of injection, tailored to the state of your application.
 If you've got a running process and you decide you want to start monitoring it with eBPF, bpftime uses the Ptrace method, which is based on the powerful Frida instrumentation toolkit.
-Think of it as a minimally invasive surgery for your process — it gets the job done without stopping the patient.

 For those situations where you're just about to start a new process, bpftime uses the LD_PRELOAD method.
 This is like giving your application a pair of glasses before it starts reading — it enhances the process from the get-go.

-The diagram here [referring to the slide] offers a visual summary of the injection process.
-It shows the layers of a running application, from the main executable to the underlying libraries like libc and libpthread, and how the bpftime agent, through Frida, interacts with these components.
-It's this interaction that allows bpftime to monitor and manipulate the process as needed.

-In essence, bpftime's injection mechanism is both flexible and robust, providing the tools necessary for dynamic and responsive eBPF program interaction, whether your process is already up and running or just about to start."

 ## How it Works: trampoline

-"Now, let's get into the nuts and bolts of how bpftime actually gets the job done with something called trampoline hooking.
-Think of a trampoline - it's a way to get from the ground to the air and back again.
-Similarly, trampoline hooking is a technique that allows bpftime to 'jump' into a function, do what it needs to do, and then 'jump' back out, so the function can continue running smoothly.
+"Now, let's get into the how bpftime actually gets the job done with trampoline hooking.

 Here's how it looks in practice.
 For functions running in userspace, bpftime uses something called frida-gum.
 This is a toolkit that helps us to neatly insert our own code into the function we're interested in.
 It's like being able to add an extra step in a dance without missing a beat.